 Herne Road Cemetery

-A few years ago the Council purchased a piece of land on the edge of the town (London Road) and work has started on creating a new cemetery.
-It is hoped this new cemetery, Summersales Burial Ground, will open within the next couple of years.
+Open for over 100 years, the cemetery is now almost full.
+A few years ago the council purchased a piece of land on the edge of town (off London Road) and is currently constructing a new cemetery there.
+Crowborough Summersales Burial Ground is due to open within the next 12 months.

-Please find below some of our most frequently asked questions.
-If you can’t find an answer to your question, please do not hesitate to contact the Council Offices on:
+If we haven’t covered your question here, please click on the yellow ‘FAQs’ tab below where you’ll find answers to some of our most frequently asked questions.
+If you can’t find an answer to your question, please do not hesitate to contact the Cemeteries Officer.

-Can I pre-purchase a plot in Herne Road Cemetery?
+Can I pre-purchase a grave space in Herne Road Cemetery?

 How do I arrange an interment at Herne Road Cemetery?

-For coffin interments -Please contact a Funeral Director who will help you manage this process and liaise with the Council Offices on your behalf.
-The Council Offices do not arrange coffin burials directly.
+For coffin interments -Please contact a funeral director who will help you manage this process and liaise with us on your behalf.
+We do not arrange coffin burials directly.

-For cremated remains interments – Please either contact a Funeral Director who will help you manage this process and liaise with the Council Offices on your behalf, or contact the Council Offices who can arrange this directly for you.
+For cremated remains interments – Please either contact a funeral director who will help you manage this process and liaise with us on your behalf, or contact the Cemeteries Officer here at the council and we will arrange this directly with you.

 What days of the week do you arrange interments?